 A web browser is used to access LiCO's monitoring dashboards.
 To fully utilize LiCO’s monitoring and visualization capabilities, the client PC should meet the following specifications:

-- Hardware: CPU of 2.0 GHz or above and 1 GB or more of RAM
+- Hardware: CPU of 2.0 GHz or above and 8 GB or more of RAM

 - Display resolution: 1280 x 800 or higher

-- Browser: Chrome or Firefox is recommended
+- Browser: Chrome (v62.0 or higher) or Firefox (v56.0 or higher) is recommended

 Product families related to this document are the following:

 Lenovo and the Lenovo logo are trademarks or registered trademarks of Lenovo in the United States, other countries, or both.
 A current list of Lenovo trademarks is available on the Web at https://www.lenovo.com/us/en/legal/copytrade/.

 The following terms are trademarks of Lenovo in the United States, other countries, or both:

 The following terms are trademarks of other companies:

 Intel® and Xeon® are trademarks of Intel Corporation or its subsidiaries.